Shepherd’s Cottage (Sleeps 2)

 Lounge and kitchen are linked together complete with homely Aga in one end and wood burner in the other.
 There’s a quirky little pantry too, where you’ll find an honesty bar with local beers, spirits & fizz.
 Upstairs there’s a huge bedroom, changing room and beautiful bathroom with double ended roll top bath & separate shower.
 There’s also a small child’s room, just large enough for a travel cot or z-bed.

-If you enjoy being outdoors then the latest addition of a roll top cast iron bath in the walled garden is just for you!!
+If you enjoy being outdoors then the roll top cast iron bath in the walled garden is just for you!!
 Piping hot water on tap, fill with bubbles and enjoy a soak under the stars, swimming costume or birthday suit, the choice is yours.

 |3 night weekend||(Fri – Mon)||£550|